cfgong/spotifygenre/README.md

 # Spotify Feature Learning
 ### File descriptions
+- `\archive` contains:
+    - `Cross Entropy.ipynb` contains three attempts at cross entropy classification & ugly feature histograms
+    - `spotify_genre_classifier.ipynb` contains first KNeighborsClassifier attempt
 - `\data` contains json song data
 - `2_genre_classification_classical_and_rock.ipynb` classifies classical music and rock music based on energy and danceability
 - `2_genre_classification_jazz_and_country` classifies classical music and rock music based on acousticness and loudness
-- `Cross Entropy.ipynb` contains three attempts at cross entropy classification & ugly feature histograms - TO DELETE?
 - `knn.ipynb` contains an attempt at KNeighbors classification
 - `Linear Regression Attempt.ipynb` features scatter plots comparing each pair of features and shows relationships between: loudness and energy, acousticness and Loudness
 - `common.py` contains commonly used functions
 - `get_data.py` allows for easy attraction of playlist data using Spotify for developers account (see below for more details)
 - `knn.ipynb` contains a knn attempt
 - `song_feature_distributions.ipynb` features prettified feature histograms for all genres and by genre
-- `spotify_genre_classifier.ipynb` contains first KNeighborsClassifier attempt - TO DELETE?
 - `tinker.ipynb` takes json feature data from a playlist and converts to a pandas dataframe, draws feature histograms of said data